APHINAFELISIA/Ghost_detetector-404/README.md

 - Member 2: [Ansu Mariam Thomas] - [AISAT]

 ### Project Description
-Ghost_Detector-404 is a hilariously spooky, 100% fake ghost scanner app made using HTML, CSS, and JavaScript.
+Ghost_Detector-404 is a hilariously spooky, made using HTML, CSS, and JavaScript.
 Every time you scan your surroundings, it always finds a ghost — with a random mood like:

 “Ghost Mood Report: Watching memes.
 Do not disturb.”